zjxxxxxxxxx/babel-plugin-clsx/README.md

 ### Global ignore

-You can add comments to the entire file.
+You can omit the conversion of the entire file by adding a comment at the top of the file.

 Your code